14 Ethical and Sustainable Underwear Brands To Love

 WAMA

 Great for everyone in your home, WAMA underwear are made from hemp and made to last.
-PETA approved and pioneers of the Hemp Clothing Industry, WAMA are change makers in the sustainable underwear space.
+PETA approved and pioneers of the Hemp Clothing Industry, WAMA are change makers in the ethical underwear space.

 Kate’s Review: A little expensive to ship to the Southern Hemisphere, but having put them to the test for over two years, I can confirm they are some of the best quality sustainable underwear I own.
 Tim (husband) loves his pair too.
+You can read more about our reviews of WAMA here.

 WAMA.jpeg